MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallingLineIdentity.md

 ```

 ### -ResourceAccount
 This parameter specifies the ObjectId of a resource account/online application instance used for Teams Auto Attendant or Call Queue.
 The outgoing PSTN call will use the phone number defined on the resource account as caller id.
-For more information about resource accounts please see https://docs.microsoft.com/en-us/microsoftteams/manage-resource-accounts
+For more information about resource accounts please see https://docs.microsoft.com/en-us/microsoftteams/manage-resource-accounts.
+**Preview** The use of the parameter ResourceAccount is in Preview.

 ```yaml
 Type: Guid